uzdun/CodeableModels/docsrc/source/08_combining_object_class_and_meta_model.rst

 A trace is a recording of all nodes used during a shopping session in linear order.
 A trace would likely be recorded by a shopping application, e.g. in its log files.
 Thus it would contain all nodes (also control nodes) that have been used.
-In the function above, we filter out the control nodes to only use the meaningful user activities in our trace model.
+In the function above, we filter out the control nodes (i.e. the nodes without a classifier name) to only use the meaningful user activities in our trace model.
 In addition, a shopping session would produce objects such as a cart, items, and an order.
 As we do not have a shopping application in which we can record such a trace, we manually code the trace and the orders created during a shopping session, in which one product is searched, viewed, added to a shopping cart, and then bought::